corex/config/README.md

 Based on various methods to get values, a null is returned or an exception is thrown.

-More methods exists, but in the situation where they does not fit in, instantiate Config::class with your own order of interfaces.
+More methods exists, but in the situation where they does not fit in, instantiate Config::class with your own order of adapters.

 ## Keys